 This is another low-cost activity that encourages creativity, a little office humor, and sharing of memories that will bring employees together.

-At the end, you’ll have scrapbooks that show highlights of where your workers have been and how far they have come.
+In the end, you’ll have scrapbooks that highlight where your workers have been and how far they have come.

 6. Play Some Board Games

 Board games have had a resurgence lately, and there are several of them you can bring to the office.
 A board game lunch with provided snacks is a fun and easy activity that lets workers loosen up and get to know each other.

 Choose board games where workers aren’t pitted against each other but instead ones where they work as a team.
 There are a plethora of team-based games out there today, and a simple Google search yields great results.

 If you have ideas about team-building exercises that might be helpful to readers, share them in the comments section below.
 Thanks!